 From Etna, MP, SPL, 20th, at the residence of Arr.
 Daniel Buswell, Mrs. Lydia M. Haskell, wife of the late Clement Norton, aged 63 years 8 months and 25 days.
 The writer was present at the passing out of the spirit of this excellent woman, and so quiet and becaultiul was the transition from the here to the hereafter, that one could hardly realize that so important a change had taken place.
 The translated one was a firm, devoted Bjirituniist; and a true woman in every respect.
 From Temple Heights she came to Etna Camp-Meeting, trusting for a repetition of the spiritual onjoyments of the former, but the angel of change had in store for her a higher mission, and removed her to the eternal camping ground beyond.
 A sister was with her during her illness, and the family of Mr. Buswell, under whose hospitable root she made her final change of spheres, who did all that mortal power could to make her passage through the valley to the angel ded of life as bright and beautiful as possibler.
 Three children, sisters, and host sof friends are left to mourn the passing away of a kind mother, a faithful sister, a true friend and neighbor, but with the precious knowledge that semewhere in the bright beyond they will meet her again.
-The writer offici-ated at the funeral of her earthly body at Mr. Buswell's home, when the remains were taken to Madison, Me., and deposited by the side of those of her Madison, Me., and the posting the side of those of her her again.
-The writer offici-ated at the funeral of her earthly body at Mr. Buswell's home, when the remains were taken to Madison, Me., and deposited by the side of those of her Madison, Me., and deposited by the side of those of her Madison, Me., and the posting Me.
-Sont 224 1884 Mrs Thomas P
+The writer offici-ated at the funeral of her earthly body at Mr. Buswell's home, when the remains were taken to Madison, Me., and deposited by the side of those of her Madison, Me., and the posting the side of those of her her agains.
+The writer offici-ated at the funeral of her earthly body at Mr. Buswell's home, when the remains were taken to Madison, Me., and the posting the side of those of her her agains.
+Mr. Buswell's home, when the remains were taken to Madison, Me., and the posting the side of those of her her her Sitters.
+Josterri D. STLES.